floft/linux-control/README.md

 example](http://www.tornadoweb.org/en/stable/guide/running.html).
 Or, look at the one below similar to what I used, making sure to replace your domain names and port 9999 with whatever external port you use.
 I also have a separate website on the root / and put Linux Control under */linux-control*.
+If you change this, then in your *config.yaml* files set *root* to this directory, making sure to prepend with a / if it's not blank.
 Note that the */linux-control/con* is for the Websocket that the clients will connect to.

     worker_processes 1;